 Tightening specification for wheel bolts in steel and aluminum alloy rims:

-Wheel bolts that are corroded and difficult to turn must be replaced and the threads in the wheel hub must be cleaned before checking the tightening torque.
+Wheel bolts that are corroded and difficult to turn must be replaced, and the threads in the wheel hub must be cleaned before checking the tightening torque.
+Damaged or dirty threads can create a false torque reading and prevent the wheel from being clamped correctly.

 WARNING